You may never have heard of ring avulsions or “degloving” before it happened to Tonight Show host Jimmy Fallon. FYI: Don’t Google it!

 What causes a ring avulsion?

 A ring avulsion occurs when a ring gets caught on an object, such as a piece of machinery or fence, and is suddenly pulled.
-Injuries can range from skin tears or abrasions to an amputated finger, but thankfully this injury is rare.
+Injuries can range from skin tears or abrasions to an amputated finger, but thankfully this type of injury is rare.
 Here’s what you should know to prevent this injury from happening to you.

 How are ring avulsions treated?